mateusduraes/mateusduraes/README.md

 ### Hi there! 👋

-I do work as a FullStack JavaScript developer, mainly using Angular, Firebase and NodeJS.
+I do work as a FullStack JavaScript developer, mainly using TypeScript and NodeJS.

-I'm looking forward to contribute to Angular/Google tech projects.

 ---